-Have you ever been curious about the hiring practices of Chick-fil-A?
+Have you ever been curious about the Chick-fil-a hiring process?
 Chick-fil-A is one of those baffling companies whose revenue is constantly increasing and whose employees always seem happy.
 The turnover rate for corporate employees is extremely low and even within individual stores, employees typically invest more time than employees do at competing fast food chains.
 The multi-billion dollar company must be doing something right for both customer and employee satisfaction to be as high as it is.

 The turnover rate for corporate employees is extremely low and even within individual stores, employees typically invest more time than employees do at competing fast food chains.
 The multi-billion dollar company must be doing something right for both customer and employee satisfaction to be as high as it is.